IV.

 for he puts what I say into his songs

-so no words will be forgotten or lost,
+so that no words will be gone by or lost.

 and when I’m old, and those I love are dead,